-On Windows systems, the service JedoxSuiteMolapService represents the Jedox In-Memory DB Server.
+On Windows systems, the service JedoxSuiteMolapService represents the Jedox In-Memory DB.

 Startup behavior of Jedox In-Memory DB Server

-As of Jedox Version 6.0, the startup behavior of OLAP Server now implements delay loading: the In-Memory DB Server will first load the system database, config database, and all databases of type “user info” (Internal Meta Data) at startup.
-After these databases are loaded, the In-Memory DB Server will listen to incoming requests, and then proceeds to load all normal databases.
+The startup behavior of the Jedox In-Memory DB Server implements delay loading: the In-Memory DB will first load the system database, config database, and all databases of type “user info” (Internal Meta Data) at startup.
+After these databases are loaded, the In-Memory DB will listen to incoming requests, and then proceeds to load all normal databases.
 These databases will be available to users after load of each individual database has finished.

 Important note: on Windows, the In-Memory DB Service is reported as running in this moment; however, during this time, users should not access the database.
 We recommend the following workarounds to prevent users from logging during delay loading: